 If you are required to install an interlock device, it will usually be for a period of:

-- Five months for a first offense, or one year if the DUI injured someone
+- Five months for a 1st offense, or one year if the DUI injured someone

 - Three years for a fourth or subsequent offense